EduGonO/notes/notes/taste and design.md

 - ---

-*"All of us had been trained by Kelly Johnson and believed fanatically in his insistence that an airplane that looked beautiful would fly the same way."*
+> All of us had been trained by Kelly Johnson and believed fanatically in his insistence that an airplane that looked beautiful would fly the same way.
 -  Ben Rich, Skunk Works

-*"Beauty is the first test: there is no permanent place in this world for ugly mathematics."*
+> Beauty is the first test: there is no permanent place in this world for ugly mathematics.
 - G. H. Hardy, _A Mathematician's Apology_